pydio/pydio-doc-admin-guide/2_getting_started/2_6_ent_customize_user_interface.md

 - [:image-popup:2_getting_started/vanitizer/button_location_left_panel_widget.png]

-### Further customisation
+### Further customization

 You might also have a look at the _Appearance_ page by going to: **Cells Console > Application Parameters > Appearance**.
-You can there customise main design artifacts of your Pydio Cell instance, like:
+You can there customize main design artifacts of your Pydio Cell instance, like:

 - Background images
 - Application title (shown in the end-user's browser tool bar and tabs)